midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-the-invention-of-history.md

 Eight families shared a kitchen in what had been previously called <i>coat closet</i>.
 We ate potatoes and beets and beans and bread.
 When there wasn’t any, we chewed the insides of our cheeks, pinched beetles from the window frames.
 Windows made of real glass, frames of molded wood.
 In spite of everything, we admired the artistry of our first city home.

 We didn't remember who built the prison, who commissioned blueprints, who mortared bricks.
 “Them,” we said.
 In the council’s record, it was titled only “That lamentable place.”
 The oldest among us, charged with memory, said They’d forced us.
 There’d been an order perhaps, a threat, someone shot in the streets?
 Already we began to forget these simple things.
-In the time before—though even that was becoming suspect—we didn’t require the past to be fixed, and so were in the habit of inventing from present needs.
+In the time before — though even that was becoming suspect — we didn’t require the past to be fixed, and so were in the habit of inventing from present needs.
 Bearded men licking wide pink lips gave us History.
 While cooking or scavenging at the edges of our place, we sang it, teaching ourselves to remember in this new way.
 Whoever had built the prison, we were grateful.
 It gave us a reason to avoid mistakes, and anyway, someone had to go.
 In History, we remembered the story of Isaac and the punishment of the Gomorrhites, and how in particular epochs, G-d required a sacrifice of blood.

 ## Second Winter